itsthisjustin/airatelimit/README.md

 - Prevents instruction override attacks
 - Logs all security events

-### Multi-Provider Support
-Works with any OpenAI-compatible API:
-- OpenAI (GPT-4o, o1, etc.)
-- Anthropic (Claude 3.5 Sonnet)
-- Google (Gemini 2.5)
-- xAI (Grok)
-- Together.ai, Groq, Perplexity, etc.
+### Works With Any AI
+We just forward your requests.
+Use any OpenAI-compatible API, we handle the rest.

 ### Privacy-First
 - Never stores prompts or responses